ido-solutions-official/gesture/README.md

 in the terminal.
 If you don't have Git installed on your computer <a href="https://git-scm.com/downloads">see more instructions here</a>

 **Step3 : install python packages**
 install Python packages with requirement.txt in repository.
-Simply go to your python environment, open terminal then type
+Simply open terminal, go to your python environment, then type

 `pip install -r requirement.txt`